jianshen92/BentoML/docs/source/index.rst

 Getting Involved
 ----------------

-BentoML has a thriving open source community where hundreds of ML practitioners are contributing to the project, helping other users and discuss all things MLOps.
+Bentoml has a thriving open source community where hundreds of ML practitioners are contributing to the project, helping other users and discuss all things MLOps.
 `👉 Join us on slack today! <https://l.bentoml.com/join-slack>`_